Municipal Code and Ordinance Compliance Act

 TEMPORARY USE AND OCCUPANCY PERMIT: If the municipal inspection reveals at least one violation, but no substantial violations (see definition below), the municipality shall issue a Temporary Use and Occupancy Certificate.
 The purpose of a temporary use and occupancy permit is to authorize the purchaser to fully utilize or reside in the property while correcting code violations.

-TEMPORARY ACCESS CERTIFICATE: If the municipal inspection reveals a substantial code violation which renders a building “unfit for habitation,” a Temporary Access Certificate must be issued.
+TEMPORARY ACCESS CERTIFICATE: If the municipal inspection reveals a substantial code violation that renders a building “unfit for habitation,” a Temporary Access Certificate must be issued.
 The purpose of the certificate is to authorize the purchaser to access the property for the purpose of correcting substantial violations.
 No person may occupy a property during the term of a Temporary Access Certificate, but the owner shall be permitted to store equipment that is related to the proposed use or occupancy of the property or is needed to repair the substantial violations during the time of the temporary access certificate.

-SUBSTANTIAL VIOLATION: A Substantial Violation is a condition which makes a building “unfit for habitation.”
+SUBSTANTIAL VIOLATION: A Substantial Violation is a condition that makes a building “unfit for habitation.”
 Unfit for habitation is defined as: “A condition which renders a building, structure, or any part thereof, dangerous or injurious to the health, safety or physical welfare of an occupant or the occupants of neighboring dwellings.
-The condition may include substantial violations of a property that show evidence of: a significant increase to the hazards of fire or accident; inadequate sanitary facilities; vermin infestation; or a condition of disrepair, dilapidation or structural defects such that the cost of rehabilitation and repair would exceed one-half of the agreed-upon purchase price of the property.”
+The condition may include substantial violations of a property that show evidence of: a significant increase in the hazards of fire or accident; inadequate sanitary facilities; vermin infestation; or a condition of disrepair, dilapidation or structural defects such that the cost of rehabilitation and repair would exceed one-half of the agreed-upon purchase price of the property.”

 ESCROWS AND BONDS PROHIBITED: A municipality may not require the escrowing of funds or posting of a bond, or impose any similar financial security as a condition of issuing a certificate.
-But before accessing the property, a property owner is still generally required to follow all the applicable rules for permits, fees, escrows, etc., under existing building, property maintenance and fire codes or other health or safety codes.
+But before accessing the property, a property owner is still generally required to follow all the applicable rules for permits, fees, escrows, etc., under an existing building, property maintenance and fire codes or other health or safety codes.

-COMPLIANCE PERIOD: A new owner will have 12 months from the date of purchase to either bring the property into codes compliance or demolish the building.
+COMPLIANCE PERIOD: A new owner will have 12 months from the date of purchase to either bring the property into code compliance or demolish the building.
 At the request of the property owner the municipality may negotiate a longer time period, but may not shorten it.

 REINSPECTION OF PROPERTY: 1) At the expiration of the 12-month time period or before that time, if requested by the property owner, the municipality shall re-inspect the property to determine compliance with the cited violations.
 2) If a temporary access permit has been issued and re-inspection indicates that the noted substantial violations have been corrected but other cited violations have not yet been corrected, the municipality shall issue a temporary use and occupancy permit to be valid for the time remaining on the original temporary access permit.
 3) If the re-inspection indicates that all noted violations have been corrected, the municipality shall issue a use and occupancy certificate for the property.